 The Certificate in Applied Management offers those who are, or who aspire to be, managers and deputy managers working in the non-profit, community and voluntary services sector the opportunity to develop the knowledge, skills and competencies needed to carry out the first-line management role effectively.
-This programme offered by the college leads to a QQI Award Level 6 (higher education and training) on the NFQ.
-The course consists of six modules.
-While grounded in generic management, there is a significant applied element, which is a major strength of this course.
-On successful completion of the course, graduates will be eligible to participate in the Higher Certificate in Arts in Applied Management.
+This programme offered by the college leads to a minor QQI Award; Level 6 (higher education and training) on the NFQ.
+The programme consists of six modules.
+While grounded in generic management, there is a significant applied element, which is a major strength of this programme.
+On successful completion of the programme, graduates will be eligible to participate in the Higher Certificate in Arts in Applied Management.